LoneHippie/LoneHippie/README.md

 # Hello and welcome 👋

 - 💻 My name is Jordan and I'm a full stack software developer from Oregon currently living in Herzliya, Israel
-- 📑 I'm currently working on Python and meta React frameworks like NextJS
+- 📑 I'm currently working on Python and making Discord bots!
 - 💡 I'm also working on React Native projects and taking occassional freelance front end work
 - 🌱 Looking to learn about web development?
 Feel free to reach out and ask me anything!
 - 🏠 [You can learn more about me by checking out my portfolio site here!](https://www.lonehippie.dev/)